UFC 285: Jamie Pickett vs Bo Nickal Odds, Predictions, and Best Bets

 The highly anticipated PPV event UFC 285 is finally here tomorrow night live at the T-Mobile Arena in Las Vegas, Nevada.
 We have the return of the GOAT Jon Jones looking to claim another title in a brand new weight class as he takes on former interim heavyweight champion Ciryl Gane.

-There is also one fight that is flying under radar and that is the main card opener between UFC veteran Jamie Pickett and UFC debutant and four-time D1 All-American and three-time national champion wrestler Bo Nickal.
-Let’s take a more in depth look at this matchup.
+There is also one fight that is flying under the radar and that is the main card opener between UFC veteran Jamie Pickett and UFC debutant and four-time D1 All-American and three-time national champion wrestler Bo Nickal.
+Let’s take a more in-depth look at this matchup.

 Jamie Pickett vs. Bo Nickal Odds